How do I get ING's additional Savings Maximiser variable rate?

 Important to note is that these limits cannot be changed.
 So if attempting a BPAY and it won't work - even when you have the funds to cover it - contact the biller directly for alternative payment options.

-Your balance is appearing on the main screen.
-You can manage how your accounts are displayed by clicking on the menu button in the top left hand corner.
+Your balance is viewable on the home screen.
+You can manage how your accounts are displayed by clicking on the menu button in the top left hand corner menu if you are using iOS, or top right menu for Android, and then selecting change name, order and visibility.

 Why do I need a linked bank account?